Fried Shrimp Tacos With Chipotle Mayo

 We’ve been making the most of our long days in the sun this summer, whether it’s a day on the beach, going on a local hike, or just spending time downtown.
 And there’s just something about completing these days with some homemade crispy shrimp tacos, chips and guac, and a cold margarita that screams summer.

 • Corn tortillas – We make our tortillas from scratch and it is probably the single best improvement we’ve made to any of our dinners.
 We follow the recipe from the Mi Cocina cookbook, and you’ll want a tortilla press and a cast iron skillet.
 Please do this one small thing for yourself, you deserve it.
 Of course, store-bought options also work and save some time and effort.
+Flour tortillas can be used in place of corn tortillas if you prefer, but we find that corn tortillas provide a richer taste that works perfectly for this recipe.

 • Frozen shrimp – Small, cooked, tail off shrimp (sometimes called “salad shrimp”) make this recipe so easy and takes out any unnecessary prep work.
 We also just think they look cute when fried.